xmartlabs/stock/README.md

 The `SourceOfTruth` is used to read and write the remote data in a local cache.

-Generally you implement the `SourceOfTruth` using a local database.
+Generally you will implement the `SourceOfTruth` using a local database.
 However, if you are not using a local database / cache, the library provides the [`CachedSourceOfTruth`], a source of truth which stores the data in memory.

 ```dart
   final sourceOfTruth = SourceOfTruth<String, List<Tweet>>(